darkPeace/ts_exercise/interfaces/README.md

 1. interface is a declaration-only of a custom type structure.
 2. the purpose of having an interface:

-  i. cleaner declaration of variable type throughout the code. ii. consistent variqble declaration.
+  1. cleaner declaration of variable type throughout the code.
+  2. consistent variqble declaration.